-We love egg experiments on Science Sparks.
-We have investigated air pressure using eggs, we have transformed egg whites, tested how strong an egg shell is, and shrunk them but today is this is the simpliest but most effective experiment involving eggs!
-How do you dissolve an eggshell?
+We love egg experiments here at Science Sparks.
+We’ve investigated air pressure using eggs, transformed egg whites, tested how strong an egg shell is, and even made eggs shrink.
+Today however, we’re going to find out how to make an egg shell disappear.

 You will need:

 1. Take a raw egg and put it in a cup